tudat-team/tudatpy-examples/README.md

 ## Format

 The examples are available as both Jupyter Notebooks and raw ``.py`` scripts.
+The Python scripts are auto-generated from the Jupyter notebooks to ensure consistency.

 ### Jupyter Notebook